f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 | CLEAR            | FIPS error identified in one or more services                     |
 +------------------+-------------------------------------------------------------------+

+FIPS error identified in one or more services.

 .. code-block:: bash

     syscon-1-active# file show log/confd/snmp.log | include fipsError